Alabama Covid-19 Response Unit (ACRU)

 This grant will expand treatment services for non-violent, criminal offenders with substance use disorders and/or co-occurring substance use disorders and mental health illnesses who are enrolled in drug courts in five rural Alabama counties: Dallas, Wilcox, Butler, Crenshaw, and Lowndes.
 The current capacity of the selected courts is 45 people.
 The project will expand services to an additional 60 people, allowing the courts to see 105 people annually and 525 over the five-year grant period.
 The grant goals include: 1) increasing the capacity the selected courts to provide treatment for substance use disorders and/or co-occurring mental health disorders: and 2) decreasing the gaps in the continuum of treatment to individuals with substance use disorders and/or co occurring mental illnesses.
 This is a SAMHSA-funded grant.

 Federally funded grants aimed at reducing the opioid overdose and opioid death rates in Alabama.
-MAT-PDOA specifically provides funding for services in two counties, Jefferson, and Walker.
-These two counties were identified as having the highest opioid overdose and overdose death rate in the state.
-SOR2 covers the entire state of Alabama and includes individuals with a Stimulant Use Disorder (SUD).
+SOR2 and SOR3 cover the entire state of Alabama and include individuals with a Stimulant Use Disorder (SUD).
 Both grants provide MAT with FDA-approved medications and clinical services using evidence-based curriculum to individuals diagnosed with an Opioid Use Disorder (OUD).
-Individuals diagnosed with a SUD are provided with clinical services, case management, and peer services.
-SOR2 also provided Narcan to first responders and community members.
-Both grants are funded through the Substance Abuse Mental Health Services Administration (SAMHSA).
+Individuals diagnosed with an SUD are provided with clinical services, case management, and peer services.
+SOR2 and SOR3 also provide Narcan to first responders and community members.
+These are SAMHSA-funded grants.

 Project FREEDOM (First Responder Expansion of Education and Distribution of Overdose Medication)